Dlex925/Operation-Typhoon/README.md

 1. Hp/Ammo
 2. More maps
-3. Menu windows to setup resolution
+3. Menu window to setup resolution and other small details before starting the game.
-4. Better enemy logic and more enemy types + making enemies attack, also spawning enemies based on positions given on the map
+4. Better enemy logic and more enemy types + making enemies attack, also spawning enemies based on positions given on the map.
 5. More enemy types - for example a boss derived from the main class - might be good for making the inheritance requirements.
+6. Pause menu.

 ### Things that wont be implemented: